 Whether you are a seasoned veteran or a newcomer to this event, this information is designed to let you know what you need to do as Team Captain.
 First, please read through all the information on this page then go through the Rider Info too.
 If you have any questions, please contact us using Contact Us on this site.

 The next step is to register your team.
 You can do this by using the on-line registration to submit your team details and request registration for your team.
-Please note that this year we are adding ‘2017’ to all team names.

 The Role of the Team Captain

 You are responsible for recruiting and running your team.
 You are our central point of contact with the riders on your team and we will normally deal directly with you, not the riders.